ifm/libo3d3xx/README.md

 ### Full Instructions

-If you need finer-grained control over the build of the individual modules or you want to selectively build a module, or you are cross-compiling, etc., these are the instructions for you.
+If you need finer-grained control over the build of the individual modules, you are not on Ubuntu, you want to selectively build a module, or you are cross-compiling, etc., these are the instructions for you.

 **NOTE:** The `dpkg` commands issued in support of the installation(s) are here as an example.
 The particular version and architecture may differ on your